nasa/oceandata-notebooks/README.md

 Only notebooks listed in `book/_toc.yml`.
 Building the notebooks as one book provides smaller files for tutorial content, a single source of JavaScript and CSS, and tests that all notebooks run without errors.

-Presently, it's best to build from ipynb rather than mystmd, so we generate clean ipynb and exclude (see `book/_config.yml`) the md files.
+Presently (for `jupyter-book<2`), it's best to build from notebooks rather than markdown, so we generate clean notebooks and exclude (see `book/_config.yml`) the markdown files.

 [Binder]: https://mybinder.org/
 [Jupyter Book]: https://jupyterbook.org/